+STATUS: City Policy - A policy that is developed for administrative and --------- --- operational imperatives and has an internal focus.

+City policies are referred to Council for review and

+endorsement.

+RESPONSIBLE DIRECTORATE:

+Office of the CEO

+OBJECTIVE:

-STATUS: City Policy - A policy that is developed for administrative and operational imperatives and has an internal focus.
-City policies are referred to Council for review and endorsement.
-RESPONSIBLE Office of the CEO DIRECTORATE: OBJECTIVE: The objective of this document is to support good governance for the City of Joondalup through the provision of a clear and transparent framework for supportprovide a clear outline of th support and allowances available to the City's eElected mMembers.
-Reason: More succinct.
-The document has been prepared provisions relevant to Elected Member Local Government Act 1995, Local Go Act 2004 and Regulations made under For the purpose of calculating limits set and applied under this policy Period shall be from May to May in the f Reason: Not an objective.
-Moved to a new Introductory section.
-TABLE OF CONTENTS Page INTRODUCTION PART 1 - PROVISION OF FACILITIES 3 1.1 Objective 3 1.2 Mayor 3 Deputy Mayor and Councillors 1.3 4 PART 2 - ISSUE AND RETURN OF COUNCIL EQUIPMENT 4
+The objective of this document is to support good governance for the City of Joondalup through the provision of a clear and transparent framework for supportprovide a clear outline of the support and allowances available to the City's elected mMembers.

+The document has been prepared to conform with the provisions relevant to Elected Member entitlements under the Local Government Act 1995, Local Government Amendment Act 2004 and Regulations made under these Acts.

+For the purpose of calculating expenses and application of limits set and applied under this policy, the Annual Expense Period shall be from May to May in the following year.

+TABLE OF CONTENTS

+Page

+INTRODUCTION

+PART 1 - PROVISION OF FACILITIES 3

+1.1 Objective 3

+1.2 Mayor 3

+1.3 Deputy Mayor and Councillors 4

+PART 2 - ISSUE AND RETURN OF COUNCIL EQUIPM MENT 4

+2.1 Objective 4

-Objective Equipment 4 4
+2.2 Equipment 4

 2.3 Documentation 5

 2.4 Other 5

 2.5 Vehicle Licence Number Plate 5

 2.6 Return of Equipment Issued 6

-PAR T 3 - PAYMENT OF FEES AND ALLOWANCES 6 3.3 3.4 3.5 Objective Annual Meeting Attendance Fees Annual Local Government Allowance - Mayor and Deputy Mayor Telecommunications Allowance Information Technology Allowance Conditions of Payment 6 6 7 7 8 PAR T 4 - ATTENDANCE AT CONFERENCES AND TRAINING WITHIN AUSTRALIA 8 4.2 4.3 4.4 4.5 4.6 4.7 Objective Statement Annual Conference and Training Expense Allocation Definition of "Conference" Approval Conferences and Training that may be Attended Payment of Conferences and Training Costs Elected Members/Delegates Accompanying Persons Guidelines for Conference Attendance 8 8 9 9 9 10 12 12 PAR T 5 - ATTENDANCE AT OVERSEAS CONFERENCES 13 PAR T 6 - REPORT 14 PAR T 7 - REIMBURSEMENT OF EXPENSES 14 7.2 Objective Child Care Travel Other Specified Expenses Time Limit on Claims and Approval Process 14 14 14 16 16
+PAR T 3 - PAYMENT OF FEES AND ALLOWANCES 6 3.4 Objective Annual Meeting Attendance Fees Annual Local Government Allowance - Mayor and Deputy Mayor Telecommunications Allowance Information Technology Allowance Conditions of Payment 6 6 7 7 8 PAR T 4 - ATTENDANCE AT CONFERENCES AND TRAINING WITHIN AUSTRALIA 8 4.4 Objective Statement Annual Conference and Training Expense Allocation Definition of "Conference" Approval Conferences and Training that may be Attended Payment of Conferences and Training Costs Elected Members/Delegates Accompanying Persons Guidelines for Conference Attendance 8 8 8 9 9 10 12 12 PAR T 5 - ATTENDANCE AT OVERSEAS CONFERENCES 13 PAR T 6 - REPORT 14 PAR T 7 - REIMBURSEMENT OF EXPENSES 14 7.1 7.2 7.3 7.4 7.5 Objective Child Care Travel Other Specified Expenses Time Limit on Claims and Approval Process 14 14 14 16 16